The Perfect 10-Days in Portugal Itinerary (Without a Car)

 The bus ride to Bom Jesus do Monte takes 15-20 minutes, and Bom Jesus is the final stop.
 The bus drops you off near the Antique Funicular and the bottom of the famous “Sacred Way” staircase and its 577 steps.

 I recommend taking the funicular on the way up.
 The funicular dates back to 1880 and is the oldest funicular in the world moved by water counterbalancing.
-The funicular runs more or less in conjunction with the buses, so head straight there to buy your ticket (which costs 1.50 Euro) when you get off the bus.
+The funicular runs more or less in conjunction with the buses, so head straight there to buy your ticket (which costs 2 Euro one-way) when you get off the bus.

 The funicular at Bom Jesus do Monte